dimroc/blog/_drafts/etl-language-showdown-pt2.md

 A langauge's idioms sway an implementation in a particular direction.
 Long story short, there are still a lot of discrepancies between the implementations.
 - Elixir and Golang have matured dramatically in a year's time.
 - It is damn difficult to parse Scala code when you've been away for a while.
 It's just **dense**.
-- [My previous conclusion](/2014/09/29/etl-language-showdown/) still holds up, check it out (it's at the bottom).
+- [My previous conclusion](/2014/09/29/etl-language-showdown/) still holds up, check it out (it's at the bottom of the link).
 - This whole experiment has lived far longer than I thought.

 ## Think you can do better?
 Want to see another language?
 Contribute.

-Submit a pull request with your code changes and I'll update the doc!
+Submit a pull request with your code changes and I'll update the doc.

 ## Thanks